radixCSgeek/soop/README.md

 Shell     | Executes any shell command as a new process ToolRunner | Executes any Java class which implements the Hadoop [Tool](http://hadoop.apache.org/docs/r2.3.0/api/org/apache/hadoop/util/Tool.html) interface using the [ToolRunner](http://hadoop.apache.org/docs/r2.3.0/api/org/apache/hadoop/util/ToolRunner.html) class

-Custom tasks types can be added by including them in the classpath and referring to them by fully qualified class name.
+Custom tasks types can be added by including them in a directory named **dylib** under Soop's working directory and referring to them by fully qualified class name.
+You can include your custom Java classes here, or add them to Soop's classpath.
+Jars and class files in the dylib directory are dynamically added to the classpath whenever the docket is reloaded.

 Soop also provide a simple way to pass in values for your jobs, or pass values between your jobs.
 Soop uses the Java System Properties for sharing values.
 Soop uses a flat file named "state" in the Soop working directory to store these properties periodically in order to aid recover in case of a crash.
 You may modify the state file and reload to feed values into Soop.